egedemirtas/java-ocp/README.md

 int lion = 3;
 int tiger = ++lion * 5 / lion--;
 ```
-  1. int tiger = ++lion * 5 / 3     // 3 is returned, then lion decremented to 2
+  1. int tiger = ++lion * 5 / 3 &nbsp; &nbsp; &nbsp; // 3 is returned, then lion decremented to 2
-  2. int tiger = 3 * 5 / 3          // lion is incremented to 3, then lion return 3
+  2. int tiger = 3 * 5 / 3 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; // lion is incremented to 3, then lion return 3
   3. tiger is 5
   4. Lion is 3

 ## Binary Arithmetic Operators
 - `+,-,%,/,*`
-- For integer values, division results in the floor value of the nearest integer that fulfills the operation
+- ***For integer values, division results in the floor value of the nearest integer that fulfills the operation***
 - Floor value: discard anything after decimal: 4.645634 --> 4
 - Modulus can work with negative numbers

 ## Numeric Promotions
-1. If two values have different data types, Java will automatically promote one of the values to the larger of the two data types.
+1. ***If two values have different data types, Java will automatically promote one of the values to the larger of the two data types.***
-2. If one of the values is integral and the other is floating-point, Java will automatically promote the integral value to the floating-point value’s data type.
+2. ***If one of the values is integral and the other is floating-point, Java will automatically promote the integral value to the floating-point value’s data type.***
-3. Smaller data types: `byte`, `short`, and `char` are first promoted to int any time they’re used with a Java binary arithmetic operator, even if neither of the operands is int.
+3. ***Smaller data types: `byte`, `short`, and `char` are first promoted to int any time they’re used with a Java binary arithmetic operator, even if neither of the operands is int.***
     - Unary operators are excluded from this rule
-4. After all promotion has occurred and the operands have the same data type, the resulting value will have the same data type as its promoted operands.
+4. ***After all promotion has occurred and the operands have the same data type, the resulting value will have the same data type as its promoted operands.***

 ```java
 int x = 1;